 The main ingredient – chicken, is marinated in yogurt, coconut, and turmeric for a soft texture and excellent yellow color.
-The dish is usually served with Sambar or simply just add some rice.
+The dish usually goes with Sambar or some rice.

 You can perfume the dish with chopped coriander leaves to evoke a signature aroma that will make your mouth water.

 Pongal (also known as Pongal or Huggi) is a traditional rice dish in Tamil.
 The dish is crucial in the Pongal festival (a harvest festival in the Tamil community).
-The word Pongal means ‘bubbling up’ describing the dish when it is nearly done.
+Pongal means “bubbling up”, describing the dish when it is nearly done.

 The delicious Pongal is a perfect breakfast when served with chutney for vada (a fried snack in India).

-This is a lovely dinner dish from Tamil that you should try.
+You should try this lovely dinner dish from Tamil.
 During the Pongal festival, the sweet version appeared more frequently.
 You will find Melagu Pongal with a spicy flavor and Puli Pongal with a sour touch from tamarind.

-Here comes a spicy Tamil soup that you can treat your family and friends with.
-Rasam and Sambar might have a similar appearance, but their flavor is different due to the ingredients added to each specialty.
+Here comes a spicy Tamil soup with which you can treat your family and friends.
+Rasam and Sambar might have a similar appearance, but their flavor differs due to the ingredients added to each specialty.